 Vaccinated adult horses: Revaccinate annually.

-Pregnant mares: Currently, no vaccine is labelled for use in pregnant mares.
-Veterinarians have used rabies vaccinations in this population.
+Pregnant mares: Currently one vaccine (a combination product containing all core antigens) is labelled safe for use in pregnant mares.
+While other commercially available monovalent vaccines are not specifically labeled for use in pregnant mares, they have been widely used in this population.
 Mares may be vaccinated before breeding or 4 to 6 weeks before foaling.

 Foals and Weanlings – of unvaccinated mares: